rodeloescueta/naxos-1/ADMIN_SETUP.md

 1. Log in with the user's credentials
 2. Visit `/check-role` to see the user's current role
 3. If the user has admin privileges, you'll see a confirmation message
-4. Try accessing the `/admin` page - you should be able to access it if you have admin privileges
+4. Try accessing the `/direct-admin` page - you should be able to access it if you have admin privileges

 ## Troubleshooting

-If a user can't access the admin page after being set as an admin:
+If a user can't access the admin page after being added to the admin list:

 1. Make sure the user is logged in
-2. Check the user's role at `/check-role`
+2. Check that the email address in the `NEXT_PUBLIC_ADMIN_EMAILS` variable exactly matches the user's email address (case-sensitive)
-3. If the role is not showing as "admin", try setting the role again
+3. Verify that the environment variable is properly formatted (comma-separated with no spaces)
-4. Clear browser cookies and local storage, then log in again
+4. Try clearing browser cookies and local storage, then log in again
+5. Visit `/clear-session` to clear your session and log in again
-5. If issues persist, check the browser console for errors
+6. If issues persist, check the browser console for errors